HannibalGh/Generation-Project-1---Pop-Up-Cafe/README.md

 <h1 align="center"> Pop up Café Mini Project </h1>

-A pop-up café in a busy business district is home-made lunches and refreshments to thesurrounding offices.
+A pop-up café in a busy business district offers home-made lunches and refreshments to offices in the surrounding area.
 As such, they require a software application which helps them to log and track orders.

 ---